jamillambert/jamillambert/README.md

 An experienced professional with over 15 year working as a medical physicist in proton therapy, utilizing C++, Python (NumPy, Pandas), Octave (MATLAB), and LabVIEW to develop software for controlling equipment and analyzing measurement data.
-Additionally, wrote scripts in python for the Raystation treatment planning system.
+Additionally, used python to automate processes in the Raystation treatment planning system.

 Studied computer science (C++, Java) and a PhD in physics at Sydney University.